 Strategy and recommendations

-By re-testing ads with strong lifetime performance, the system is able to revive good ads that may have been system-paused due to a few days of poor performance.
+By re-testing ads with strong lifetime performance, the system is able to revive good ads that may have been paused by rules due to a few days of poor performance.

 Revival settings can be adjusted to reduce CPA or increase volume.